makersacademy/airport_challenge/README.md

 Plane| Land at airport

-Once the table was ready I organized the classes tree in my mind, and thought how to organize the possible methods.
+*Once the table was ready I organized the classes tree in my mind, and thought how to organize the possible methods.
-Then I created the first two classes, Airport and Planes, in two different files.
+*Then I created the first two classes, Airport and Planes, in two different files.
-I started with a feature test, which of course gave me errors.
+*I started with a feature test, which of course gave me errors.
-I made the unit test, and edited my code creating the right method for landing.
+*I made the unit test, and edited my code creating the right method for landing.
-Once my method was ready I ran rspec to let pass the Unit tests.
+*Once my method was ready I ran rspec to let pass the Unit tests.

-If the coverage was less than 100% I built more useful tests.
+*If the coverage was less than 100% I built more useful tests.
-Always checked if Rubocop was happy.
+*I Always checked if Rubocop was happy.
-Once everything was green and rubocop didn't find any offence I commit the task.
+*Once everything was green and rubocop didn't find any offence I commit the task.
-After a research on Internet, to commit I used a template + the vim editor to write better commits.
+*After a research on Internet, to commit I used a template + the vim editor to write better commits.

-Difficulties
----
+####Difficulties

 Initially I was a bit struggling trying to figure out how to organize the class and methods.
 "Is the plane that need a method to go into the airport, or the class airport need a method to take the plane?"
 I was also trying to make a sky_space which kept the departed airplane but was useless in this case.